Coronavirus (COVID-19) epidemic weekly update for Malvern Seniors

-In Worcestershire up to 490 new cases of COVID-19 can be expected, and possibly up to 60 cases in the Malvern Hills district.
+In Worcestershire there could be 50 new cases of COVID-19, and possibly up to 8 cases in the Malvern Hills district.

-In the county of Worcestershire, assuming a 2.4% death rate, the 285 new cases this week could translate to about 6 Worcestershire deaths per week by the end of March, but if cases are mostly confined to younger age groups it could be less.
+In the county of Worcestershire, assuming a 0.7% death rate, the 50 new cases this week should translate to no more than one COVID death per week in the second half of May.

 Longer term forecast

 Commentators suggest that the UK is approaching herd immunity due to both the success of the vaccination programme and immunity of those who have already been infected by COVID-19.
 Infections are therefore likely to continue at a low level with occasional localised flare ups.
 But remember many of those aged under 50 years have yet to be vaccinated so the public should remain cautious until towards the end of June.

 The only potential threat is of foreign 'new variants of concern' against which the present vaccines are less effective, and scientists are working on booster jabs to guard against that threat.

 The daily number of new cases of Coronavirus has fallen a long way from the peak so we judge the risk to be LOW for most Seniors in the Malvern Hills district who have been vaccinated more than 3 weeks ago; see our annex and riskometer opposite.

 But remember, if you are elderly, have not been vaccinated, and were to catch COVID there is a significant chance that you will either die or your long term health may be seriously damaged, so continue to take care to protect yourself and those you love.
 90% of COVID deaths are in those aged over 60 years according to NHS England statistics.

 Click for our risk of death table (for those who have not been vaccinated)

 It's possible, despite a second jab, for a small percentage Seniors to become ill with COVID, though not seriously in most cases.